Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Analysis of the deterministic flow

 \section{Analysis of the deterministic flow}

-In this section, we will always assume that $v$ lies in $\vV_{\beta}$ for which Proposition~\ref{pr:LinftyEC} holds.
-The key to the proofs of Theorems~\ref{thm:derivativesOfPsicork} and~\ref{thm:functional_equation} are controlling (the first two) functional derivatives of $\bar{\psi}^{(\ell)}$.
-The recursive relation \eqref{e:psi_bar_k} indicates that it can be boiled down to the study of high-order derivatives of $\zeta$ and $F^t$.
-Since derivatives of $\zeta$ are closely related to (functional) derivatives of $m_\zeta$, and the latter is the limit of $F^t$ as $t \rightarrow +\infty$, this suggests that the essential object to study is the behavior of high-order derivatives of the deterministic flow $F^t$ for large $t$.
+The key to the proof of Theorem~\ref{thm:derivativesOfPsicork} is controlling (the first two) Fr\'echet derivatives of $\bar{\psi}^{\eps,\ell}$.
+The recursive relation \eqref{e:psi_bar_eps_ell} indicates that it can be boiled down to the study of high-order derivatives of $\zeta$ and $F^t$.
+Since Fr\'echet derivatives of $\zeta$ are closely related to those of $m_\zeta$, and the latter is the limit of $F^t$ as $t \rightarrow +\infty$, this suggests that the essential object to study is the behavior of high-order derivatives of the deterministic flow $F^t$ for large $t$.

-\cite{Fun95} studied the first two derivatives of $\zeta$.
-Building on the arguments in \cite{Fun95}, we introduce new ideas to analyze high-order derivatives of $F^t$ in a systematic way, which lead to effective bounds on all derivatives of $\zeta$.
+The first two derivatives of $\zeta$ have been studied in \cite{Fun95}.
+Building on the arguments there, we introduce new ideas to analyze all high-order derivatives of $F^t$ in a systematic way, which lead to effective bounds on high-order derivatives of $\zeta$.
 It also simplifies some arguments in \cite{Fun95} at the same time.